kazcare/cheesy-cheese/README.md

 * On the recipe pages under the hero image there are two sections, Ingredients and Method.

-* Igrediemts are listed as an unordered list.
+* Igredients are listed as an unordered list.

 * In the section with ingredients there is a picture as well, which  covers 50% of the screen width.